mrdaniellewis/react-listboxes/docs/drop_down.md

 #### Components

 Each component can be replaced using a `NameComponent` prop.
-Bare-in-mind some components will need to forward their refs.
+Some components will need to forward their refs.

 - `WrapperComponent = 'div'`
-- `ComboBoxComponent = 'div'` - forward ref
+- `ComboBoxComponent = 'div'` - forwards ref
-- `ListBoxComponent = 'ul'` - forward ref
+- `ListBoxComponent = 'ul'` - forwards ref
 - `GroupComponent = Fragment` **Warning** This allows an ARIA 1.2 groups to be implemented, but they are not compatible with most screen-readers.
 Avoid settings this.
 - `GroupLabelComponent = 'li'`
-- `OptionComponent = 'li'` - forward ref
+- `OptionComponent = 'li'` - forwards ref
 - `ValueComponent = Fragment`

 Each component can be given additional props using a `nameProps` prop.